festusaigbogun/PowerBI_Portfolio_Project/README.md

 * Check for Sum of volume sales and profit by category

+## SKILL DEMONSTRATED

+* Data modeling
+* Power query editor
+* Data visualization

 ## DATA MODELING

 Using Powerbi data model to create a relationship between the _ and _ tables.

+## POWER QUERY

+Using Power query editor I ensure all columns are in the right data type.

 ## DATA VISUALIZATION